ayanmukhopadhyay/ayanmukhopadhyay.github.io/_pages/about.md

 <b>Updates</b>

 <ul>
-    <li> I will give a talk at Utah Center for Data Science's Summer Seminar Series on the 19th of June about robust machine learning models and smart emergency response.
-See the poster <a href="http://datascience.utah.edu/assets/img/club_photos/SSS-2020-05.pdf">here</a></li>
+    <li> I gave a talk at the Utah Center for Data Science's Summer Seminar Series on the 19th of June about robust machine learning models and smart emergency response.
+See the poster <a href="http://datascience.utah.edu/assets/img/club_photos/SSS-2020-05.pdf">here</a>, and listen to the talk <a href="https://www.youtube.com/watch?v=LtIaj7szN5I&t=1143s">here</a></li>
-    <li> I will talk about how robust incident prediction can combat poaching at the Cambridge Environmental Data Science Group's AI4ER Seminar Series on the 30th of June.
-If you are interested in the intersection of data science and environment, consider <a href="https://talks.cam.ac.uk/talk/index/148537">attending</a>.</li>
+    <li> I gave a talk about how robust incident prediction can combat poaching at the <a href="https://talks.cam.ac.uk/talk/index/148537">Cambridge Environmental Data Science Group's AI4ER Seminar Series</a> on the 30th of June.
+If you are interested in the intersection of data science and environment, listen to the talk <a href="https://www.dropbox.com/s/l55yg3ozk3po1l9/AyanMukhopadhyay300620.mp4?dl=0">here</a>.</li>
     <li> I am one of the PC members of the amazing Harvard CRCS workshop on AI for Social Good.
 Consider submitting a paper or attend to hear about how AI can transform the society.
 Find details <a href="https://aiforgood2020.github.io/">here</a>.</li>
     <li> A pre-print of our <a href="https://arxiv.org/abs/2006.04200">survey paper</a> on how AI can be used to aid Emergency Response in smart cities is out and feedback would be appreciated.</li>
     <li> Our work on robust spatial-temporal incident prediction was accepted at the 36th Conference on Uncertainty in Artificial Intelligence (UAI 2020). </li>